Бизнес и SEO Происхождение фамилии

 Barbara Brackman, Cowboy Boots: The Kansas Story

 Kansas State Historical Society, 1994.
-(Out of print, but available from
+(Out of print, but somtimes available from abebooks.com)

 This short book was developed in conjunction with the travelling exhibit “Cowboy Boots: The Kansas Story.”
 The chapters cover topics like Kansas and the cattle trade, a history of the cowboy boot, folklore and facts about boots and the ongoing tradition of custom-made bootmaking.
 47 pages.

 Editions Vers Les Arts, 1994.
-(Out of print, but available from
+(Out of print, but sometimes available from

 abebooks.com.)